Security deposit admin is a compliance headache. Your leasing pipeline doesn’t have to be.

 What Security Deposits Cover

 Security deposits cover property damage that exceeds normal wear and tear.
-Normal wear and tear includes minor scuff marks on walls, small nail holes from picture hanging, carpet wear in high-traffic areas, and paint fading after several years of occupancy.
-Landlords can deduct for damages like large holes in walls, carpet stains that require replacement, broken appliances or fixtures, burned countertops, and damage from unauthorized pets or modifications.
+Normal wear and tear means changes from ordinary residential use over time, such as minor scuffs or carpet wear.
+Normal wear and tear includes minor scuff marks on walls and small nail holes from picture hanging.
+Carpet wear in high-traffic areas and paint fading after several years of occupancy are also considered normal wear and tear.
+Landlords can deduct for damages such as large holes in walls or burned countertops.
+They can also deduct for carpet stains requiring replacement, broken appliances or fixtures, or damage from unauthorized pets or modifications.

-Landlords may also deduct unpaid rent at lease termination, utility bills left unpaid by the tenant, and cleaning costs required to return the unit to its original condition.
-However, landlords cannot charge for standard cleaning that would occur between any two tenants or for repairs needed due to normal aging of the property.
+Landlords may deduct unpaid rent at lease termination.
+They can also deduct utility bills left unpaid by the tenant and cleaning costs needed to restore the unit.
+Property owners cannot charge for standard cleaning between tenants or for repairs resulting from normal property aging.

 Legal Regulations Governing Security Deposits

 State laws establish specific requirements for security deposit handling.
-Most states require landlords to return deposits within a specified timeframe, commonly ranging from 14 to 60 days after lease termination.
+Most states require landlords to return deposits within the timeframe their state law establishes, commonly ranging from 14 to 60 days after lease termination.
 Many jurisdictions mandate that landlords provide an itemized statement explaining any deductions.

 Several states limit the maximum security deposit amount, often capping it at one to two months’ rent.
 Some states require landlords to hold deposits in separate accounts and pay interest to tenants.
-Landlords who fail to comply with state deposit laws may face penalties including forfeiture of the right to withhold any amount, payment of statutory damages to the tenant, and responsibility for the tenant’s attorney fees.
+Landlords who fail to comply with state deposit laws may forfeit the right to withhold any amount.
+They may also face statutory damages payments to the tenant and responsibility for the tenant’s attorney fees.
+A properly completed deduction letter is the landlord’s primary defense against these penalties.

-Tenants protect their deposit rights by documenting property condition with photos and videos at move-in, requesting a joint walk-through inspection before moving out, and maintaining written communication about property issues throughout the tenancy.
+Tenants protect their deposit rights by documenting property condition with photos and videos at move-in.
+They should also request a joint walk-through inspection before moving out and maintain written communication about property issues throughout the tenancy.
+Tenants use this documentation if they dispute deductions after receiving the letter.

 Common Reasons for Security Deposit Deductions